Freedom of the Press

 Press Freedom Score (0 = best, 100 = worst)

 Political Environment(0 = best, 40 = worst)

 Economic Environment(0 = best, 30 = worst)

-- The country’s only television station is state run.
+- A government-owned newspaper operates alongside several privately owned print outlets.
 Three private radio stations compete with the state-run radio broadcaster and the Portuguese-owned public broadcaster.

 - Operating in one of the world’s poorest countries, Guinea-Bissau’s press is plagued by financial instability.
 With only one state-owned printing press, publications struggle with high costs, slow production, and limited supplies.
 Broadcast outlets face unreliable electricity.

 - Access to the internet as an alternative vehicle for news and information is limited to 2.3 percent of the population.
 No governmental restrictions on access are apparent.